 6. Possess any firearm, knife, or any device which could be used as a weapon or other weapon prohibited by City Ordinance or State Statutes.

 7. Deface or destroy library property.

-8. Eat, drink or smoke in the library (unless eating or drinking is specifically allowed in an area or at a particular activity).
+8. Eat, drink, smoke, or vape in the library (unless eating or drinking is specifically allowed in an area or at a particular activity).

 9. Sleep in the library.